 5. Cost Reduction

-Cloud computing can save your organization a lot of money because you will only have to spend money on your cloud hosting and the software that you need to utilize for your processes and business needs.
+Cloud computing or specifically, azure managed hosting, can save your organization a lot of money because you will only have to spend money on your cloud hosting and the software that you need to utilize for your processes and business needs.
 You will save lots of money on hardware, facilities, utilities, and a large IT staff to take care of your needs.

 Cloud Computing is Incredibly Beneficial